-Table II-1 Operator Compliance Requirements Matrix Operator Compliance Reference Compliance Efforts Requirements D. Introduction Consolation to the situal dates (laterally The transit operator submitted Public Utilities Completion/submittal dates (Internet annual reports to the RTPA Code, Section 99243 filing): based upon the Uniform 99243 EV 2012: Octobor 19, 2012 System of Accounts and Records established by the FY 2013: October 18, 2013 FY 2014: October 17, 2014 State Controller.
-Report is due FY 2014: October 17, 2014 FY 2015: October 20, 2015 90 days after end of fiscal year F1 2013.
-October 20, 2013 (Sept.
+Table II-1 Operator Compliance Requirements Matrix Operator Compliance Reference Compliance Efforts Requirements The transit operator submitted Public Utilities Completion/submittal dates (Internet annual reports to the RTPA Code, Section filing): based upon the Uniform 99243 System of Accounts and FY 2013: October 18, 2013 Records established by the FY 2014: October 17, 2014 State Controller.
+Report is due FY 2015: October 20, 2015 90 days after end of fiscal year (Sept.
 28/29), or 110 days Conclusion: Complied (Oct.
-19/20) if filed Conclusion.
-Complied electronically (Internet). cicci officially (interfice).
-The operator has submitted Public Utilities Completion/submittal dates: annual fiscal and compliance Code, Section , , audits to the RTPA and to the 99245 FY 2013: December 6, 2013 State Controller within 180 FY 2014: December 26, 2014 days following the end of the FY 2015: December 9, 2015 fiscal year (Dec.
+19/20) if filed electronically (Internet).
+The operator has submitted Public Utilities Completion/submittal dates: annual fiscal and compliance Code, Section audits to the RTPA and to the 99245 FY 2013: December 6, 2013 State Controller within 180 FY 2014: December 26, 2014 days following the end of the FY 2015: December 9, 2015 fiscal year (Dec.
 27), or has received the appropriate 90- Conclusion: Complied day extension by the RTPA allowed by law.
-The CHP has, within the 13 Public Utilities MTD participates in the CHP Transit months prior to each TDA Code, Section Operator Compliance Program in which claim submitted by an 99251 B the CHP has conducted inspections operator, certified the within the 13 months prior to each TDA operator's compliance with claim.
-Vehicle Code Section 1808.1
+The CHR has within the 12 Public Utilities MTD participator in the CUD Transit The CHP has, within the 13 months prior to each TDA Code, Section MTD participates in the CHP Transit Operator Compliance Program in which claim submitted by an 99251 B the CHP has conducted inspections operator, certified the 33431 D within the 13 months prior to each TDA operator's compliance with claim.
+Vehicle Code Section 1808.1 Claiii. venicle Code Section 1808.1